Feyerabend/ABC80/README.md

 A small snippet of the Forth on Jupiter ACE, which I tested on an emulator, although I have an original machine seen below.
 I bought the Jupiter ACE sometime around 1983/1984.
 There were only 5,000 made according to estimates.
-I did not have much money at this time, and it was actually my first own computer.
+I did not have much money at this time, and it was actually my first computer.
 It was interesting that it was a cheap computer, but not running BASIC.
 But it also had a horrible keyboard, like its cousin ZX80.
 Fast, but not really usable.
 Even for the time.